heshanthenura/MouseWheelShortcut/README.md

 ## Features

 - Click the middle mouse button and move the mouse to the arc shape to take a screenshot.
-- The screenshot will be saved in the "Pictures" folder.
+- The arc shape will turn red when the mouse is inside the upper half and at a distance greater than 5 pixels.

 ## Future Plans